Dipon-Ctg/SoC-Design-and-Planning/README.md

 ```
 % package require openlane
 ```
 As there are various pre-built designs in the design’s subdirectory, we are choosing the "picorv32a.v" design on which we will implement the RTL to GDS flow.
-To carry out the synthesis on this design, we first need to set it up using the below command:
+To carry out the synthesis of this design, we first need to set it up using the below command:
 ```
 prep -design picorv32a
 ```